wiserim/WMPlayer/README.md

 * **YouTube support** - player support browser compatible audio formats and YouTube videos,
 * **Full player control** - play, pause, stop, fast-forward/rewind, next/previous song, volume, autoplay, loop and more,
 * **Easy, dynamic docking system** - WMPlayer can be dynamically placed anywhere on page, just designate it's parent node,
-* **Simple UI** - WMPlayer goes with simple but functional and responsive customizable UI.
+* **Simple UI** - WMPlayer goes by default with simple, functional and responsive customizable UI in two variants ("default" and "default dark").
 * **Customizable appearence** - If you don't like default UI, you can easily change player's template with HTML,
 * **JQuery support** - player can be used with JQuery 1.7+, or pure JavaScript,
 * **Cross browser** - player is compatible with IE9+, Edge, Firefox, Chrome, Opera, and mobile browsers,